10 simple ways to lower your cortisol and feel calmer every day

 - Apr 7

 Between work, family, and the endless to-do list, it’s easy to feel like stress is running your life.
-For busy women, chronic stress can keep cortisol levels high, leading to exhaustion, anxiety, poor sleep, poor immunity, and even long-term health issues.
+For busy women, ongoing stress can disrupt your body’s natural rhythm- especially your cortisol levels.

 Here are 10 simple, science-backed ways to lower your cortisol naturally: